codac-team/codac/doc/source/how_to.rst

 Evaluation and set-inversion
 ----------------------------

-To evaluate a specific part of a Tube object:
+To evaluate a specific part of a :code:`Tube` object:

 .. code-block:: c++